Helen Rosenthal

-Helen K. Rosenthal (born October 24, 1960) is an American politician who served as a member of the New York City Council for the 6th district from 2014 through 2021.
+Helen K. Rosenthal (born October 24, 1960) is a former American politician who served as a member of the New York City Council for the 6th district from 2014 through 2021.
 The district included the Upper West Side of Manhattan.

 Early life and education

 Rosenthal was born in Detroit, Michigan, and received a B.A. in socio-economic policy and political theory from Michigan State University in 1982.
 She earned a Masters in Public Health with distinction from Yale University in 1987.
+She is Jewish.

 Career

 From 1988 to 1995, Rosenthal served as an Assistant Director of the New York City Mayor's Office of Management and Budget, where she managed the city's healthcare budgets under Mayors Ed Koch, David Dinkins, and Rudy Giuliani.
 She worked with a team to bring the Primary Care Development Corporation to fruition by leveraging city bonds for primary care capital financing.

 Rosenthal was a longtime member of Community Board 7, having served as Strategy and Budget Committee Chair, Vice Chair, and eventually Board Chair from 2007 to 2009.
 During this time, she advocated for additional public school seats on the Upper West Side, using data collection to dispute the city's assertion that the district had 1,500 empty school seats.
 This resulted in the creation of P.S.
 452 in 2010.